KingCode/cursely/README.md

                (KS tail capacity)
                 (max (KS tail capacity)  (+ v (KS tail (- capacity c))))))))

-2) Function A onverted to recursely compliant APrime  - note the stack, pos prefixing the argument list, and calls to the public API functions: hval, hcall and rewind, as well as the order by which they are invoked:
+2) Function KS converted to recursely compliant adapted-KS - note the stack, pos prefixing the argument list, and calls to the public API functions: hval, hcall and rewind, as well as the order by which they are invoked: